‘Never Have I Ever’: It’s about an Indian-American girl and it’s funny. Get over it!

 For years, minority cultures have dealt with a lack of their representation in the US media, or a negative portrayal of their history and identity.
 Recently, we’ve started to see some breakthrough in that department – but good intentions don’t mean the results have always been perfect, and Netflix newcomer Never Have I Ever is a good example of that.

-For those of you who are living under a rock, Never Have I Ever, a comedy-drama Netflix series, created by Mindy Kaling and Lang Fisher, follows the life of Devi Vishwakumar, a 15-year-old first generation Indian-American, as she struggles with her past, identity, and relationships with family and friends.
+Never Have I Ever, a comedy-drama Netflix series, created by Mindy Kaling and Lang Fisher, follows the life of Devi Vishwakumar (played by Maitreyi Ramakrishnan), a 15-year-old first generation Indian-American, as she struggles with her past, identity, and relationships with family and friends.
 It’s a perspective that hasn’t been explored before on American television, and it brought to life the many colorful and explosive dynamics that exist between the two seemingly contrasting cultures.

 When I finished binge-watching the first season of this show (all in one day, I might add), I was happy.
 It was funny, heartfelt, cringey (the good kind), and it had all the elements of a good coming-of-age show.
 Of course, as an Indian myself, the experience was even more special because I saw people who looked like me, who harbor aspects of my own story, finally being portrayed in a positive, more modern light.